radioflyerx/fuzzy-potato/Story notes.md

   - Tensions escalate → risk of all-out war.
   - **The Clock:** Solve the murders before the train "resolves" the conflict (by removing those involved).
 - **Why the Players?**
-  - Hired by a faction leader (e.g., Laanoolce boss) who:
+  - Hired by a faction leader (e.g., La Mano Dolce boss) who:
     - Doesn’t trust authorities.
     - Needs outsiders who can cross borders.
     - Offers vague reward ("worth your while").